TrustfulDev/trustful_cars/README.md

 - File/Folder Structure

 ## Notes
+- IOS seems to stretch the image (unsure about fix, works fine on pc)
 - Could use a more unique design.
 (Simple for the sake of learning tailwind)
 - Could've spent a bit more time adding features, but FALL 2022 semester is kicking in
 - Icon needs a repaint